-The teeth are unlike anything ever found in Europe or Asia and will force us to reexamine the theory that humans originated from Africa.
+The ancient teeth of a human ancestor are unlike anything ever found in Europe or Asia and will force us to reexamine the theory that humans originated from Africa.

 Teeth fossils were discovered near the German town Eppelsheim in a former riverbed of the Rhine.
 Due to sheer confusion, researchers held off on publishing their research for the past year—that is, until they released a preprint detailing the teeth today.
 We spoke with the study’s lead author, Herbert Lutz, to find out more about the work.